BIKES ON BUSES

 Keeping Your Bike Secure

 Bicycles are secured by tires, not the frame, and two loaded bikes do not touch each other while in the rack.
-Bicycle locks may not be used on bikes in the rack and it is the customer’s responsibility to observe his/her bicycle during the trip.
+You cannot lock the bicycle to the rack.
+It is the customer’s responsibility to observe his/her bicycle during the trip.
 Coach operators cannot monitor bicycles and who unloads them.
+For additional comfort and security, you can use a lock to attach the wheel of the bicycle to the frame of the bicycle.
+This will help to prevent another passenger from riding off on your bicycle by accident.
+Remember you cannot lock the bicycle onto the bike rack.

-Call 869-2GET for route and schedule information and to find out more about how you can combine biking and busing.
+Call 661-869-2GET for route and schedule information and to find out more about how you can combine biking and busing.

 GET is not responsible for loss of accessories or damage done to or by bicycles in the process of using the racks or while loading or unloading the bicycle.